Serie „Earth Top View“

 Forest Path – Painting Study on Canvas 40x30cm

-After this painting study, I revised initial drafts of my artwork until I was satisfied with it.
-Then I added a homemade shadow gap frame.
-You can see the result at the top of the article or soon in LIFE at the Gemeinde am Döhrener Turm, Hildesheimer Str.
-179, Hanover.
-Welcome!
+After this painting study, I revised initial drafts of my artwork until I was satisfied.
+Then I added a self-made shadow gap frame.
+And the result could be seen LIFE in the Church at "Döhrener Turm" in Hanover.

 Art competition "The World of Tomorrow" Kunstkreis Laatzen